 - Lasting Powers of Attorney.

 These powers can extend to decisions about medical treatment for a person who becomes incapable of communicating their own wishes.
-This is called a Personal Welfare LPA.
+This is called a Health and Welfare LPA.

 Do I need to Make a Lasting Power of Attorney?